At a glance

 Adult male cats who have not been neutered will have stud jowls, which are fleshy pouches on the cheek.
 They develop due to the effects of testosterone, and it is thought they are there to protect the face from fights, which are common among entire male cats.
 Once a cat has been neutered, his stud jowls will go down.

-A male or female cat who has not been neutered will do everything in their power to escape and find a mate.
-It is extremely important to keep entire cats indoors to avoid unwanted litters but also prevent diseases such as feline leukemia and feline immunodeficiency virus, as well as cat bite abscesses.
+A male or female cat who has not been neutered will do everything in its power to escape and find a mate.
+It is extremely important to keep entire cats indoors to avoid unwanted litters but also prevent diseases such as feline leukemia and feline immunodeficiency virus, as well as bite wound abscesses.